-Weekly applications for US jobless aid tick up from 5-month low
+Weekly applications for U.S. jobless aid tick up from 5-month low

-WASHINGTON (AP) — The number of Americans seeking unemployment benefits rose slightly last week but remained at a historically low level that points to a robust job market.
+WASHINGTON — The number of Americans seeking unemployment benefits rose slightly last week but remained at a historically low level that points to a robust job market.

 Applications for jobless aid rose 6,000 to 227,000 for the week ending July 29, the Labor Department said Thursday.
 The four-week moving average of claims, a less volatile measure, fell 5,500 to 228,250.